Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Introduction

 Complicated phenomena of information and communication are characteristic of today’s mass society.
 Because of complex sources of information and differences in socio-psychological and cultural backgrounds, the members of the mass society depend heavily on the mass media as the ultimate source of information.
-The information age is full of channels of information causing the information overload.
+The information age is full of channels of information, causing information overload.
 At the same time, advanced technology has brought new competition for traditional publications in the news and information field; social media has replaced many traditional ways of information dissemination.
-Despite the challenges to the conventional publications they are making way into the information superhighway by adopting newer methods of production, marketing, and content specialisation.
-Different segments of the society look for the source of information which can address their information needs and wants.
+Despite the challenges to conventional publications, they are making their way into the information superhighway by adopting newer methods of production, marketing, and content specialisation.
+Different segments of society look for information sources that can address their needs and wants.
 Magazines are one of the most appropriate channels of information for segmented markets with niche-oriented content and information.
 Magazines are a constantly growing line of mass communication with stronger editorial stances and greater niche marketing.
-Various types of magazines are serving the purpose of information and entertainment to the readers.
+Various types of magazines serve the purpose of providing information and entertainment to the readers.
 Consumer magazines are one of the most popular forms of the magazine, in fact, the largest number of publications are consumer oriented.
-However, not a lot of magazines are providing business-related content to the business people in specific and the general public in general.
+However, not a lot of magazines provide business-related content to business people specifically and the general public in general.
 My proposed business plan is to launch a specialised business magazine “ Blue Chip Business” for business people.

 Vision

-The magazine intends to provide its audience with a specialised content to the audiences that is need and demand of today’s contemporary society where people are dependent on mass media for information.
+The magazine intends to provide its audience with specialised content to the audiences that are in need and demand of today’s contemporary society, where people are dependent on mass media for information.

 Objectives:

-• To add up in the range of magazines serving business sector.
+- To add up to the range of magazines serving the business sector.

 Target Market:

-CEOs, top managers, middle managers, and executives and general business concerns.
+CEOs, top managers, middle managers, executives, and general business concerns.

 Competition:

 Competition is an inevitable market element you have to face while entering the new market.
 (Munns & Bjeirmi, 1996)The competitive business magazines do exist in the market, but our magazine will make it place by niche oriented information for the target market.
-“Blue Chip Business” aims at reaching the benchmark by adopting newer techniques and methods to make way into the industry and especially providing the quality content to its readers.
+“Blue Chip Business” aims to reach the benchmark by adopting newer techniques and methods to make its way into the industry and especially by providing quality content to its readers.

 Execution Plan: